learn-co-students/dc-ds-060120/mod-1/Mod-1-project/Mod1 Project Description 060120.md

 #### Organization/Code Cleanliness

-* The notebooks should include a section that claearly outlines the questions you will be answering and the purpose of the project.
+* The notebooks should include a section that clearly outlines the questions you will be answering and the purpose of the project.
 * The notebook should be well organized, easy to follow,  and code should be commented where appropriate.
-Be sure to utilize the markdown cells to provide headings for sections and include a logocal sequence.
+Be sure to utilize the markdown cells to provide headings for sections and include a logical sequence.
     * Level Up: The notebook contains well-formatted, professional looking markdown cells explaining any substantial code.
 All functions have docstrings that act as professional-quality documentation
 * To make sure your notebook is clean you may want to use functions imported from external .py files.
 * The notebook is written for technical audiences with a way to both understand your approach and reproduce your results.
 The target audience for this deliverable is other data scientists looking to validate your findings.